jxnblk/blog/src/posts/universal-ui-components.md

 draft: true
 ---

-For a while now I’ve been interested in the idea of creating portable, interoperable functional UI components that can work in any DOM rendering library, whether it’s React, Preact, hyperscript, bel, yo-yo, or some other library.
+For a while now, I’ve been interested in the idea of creating portable, interoperable functional UI components that can work in any DOM rendering library, whether it’s React, Preact, hyperscript, bel, yo-yo, or some other library.